tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 Depending on the curve at hand, and unlike pairing-friendly curves, some curves have a large number of amicable pairs.
 For instance, in [[16]], Silverman and Stange report that the curve of $y^2 = x^3 + 2$ has
-more than 800 amicable pairs using prime numbers that are less than $10^6$.
+more than $800$ amicable pairs using prime numbers that are less than $10^6$.

-See [Figure 3](#fig_apps) above for a simplified depiction of a recursive proof system using an Amicable pair of elliptic curves.
+See [Figure 3](#fig_apps) above for a simplified depiction of a recursive proofs system using an Amicable pair of elliptic curves.

 ## Brief Survey: Recursive Proofs Protocols

-There are two recursive proof protocols using amicable pairs of elliptic curves that are of keen interest; Coda and Halo.
+There are two recursive proofs protocols using amicable pairs of elliptic curves that are of keen interest; Coda and Halo.
 The Sonic protocol is mentioned here because it is a close predecessor of Halo, and it utilises a few Bulletproofs techniques.